Codford: History

 A possible neolithic hillfort or enclosure, Codford Circle, stands at the summit of Codford Hill to the northeast of the villages.
 In the far north of the parish is Aston Valley Barrow Cemetery, a group of Bronze Age barrows.

 Anglo-Saxon records show that in the year 906 the area was known as 'Codan Ford' probably meaning 'the ford of Coda' (a man's name).
 The river which is forded is called the Wylye, which may mean winding, treacherous or tricky stream.

+The 11th-century Domesday survey records Codford as having 28 households, with a value of £16 10s (among three landlords), placing it among the larger settlements of the time.

 The Salisbury branch line of the Great Western Railway was opened through the Wylye valley in 1856.
 Codford station was on the road towards Boyton, south of Codford St Peter.
 The station closed to passengers in 1955 and to goods in 1963; the line is still in use but there are no local stations between Salisbury and Warminster.

 The ancient parishes of St Peter and St Mary became a united benefice in 1930.
 The parish also incorporates the tything of Ashton Gifford, a settlement that was cleared to make way for the principal house of Codford St Peter, Ashton Gifford House, in the early 19th century.
 The house was used by a private prep school, Greenways School, from 1940 until the school closed in 1969.

 Military camps

-The Codford area has had a long history with ANZAC soldiers and during World War I large training and transfer camps were established for the tens of thousands of troops waiting to move to France.
+The Codford area has had a long history with ANZAC soldiers: during World War I, large training and transfer camps were established for the tens of thousands of troops waiting to be deployed to France.
 Codford also became a depot in 1916 for the men who had been evacuated from the front line and were not fit to return to the front.

-Codford's 'Anzac Badge' was the idea of an Australian Brigade Commander during World War I, who wished to leave a visible memento of his brigade when it departed.
-This consists of a gigantic Rising Sun badge (measuring 53 x 45 metres), carved in 1916 into the grass of a hillside to expose the underlying bright white chalk.
-The soldiers of 13 Trg Bn AIF who maintained the badge as a form of punishment named the site 'Misery Hill'.
+It was the site of the No. 3 New Zealand General Hospital.

-The meticulously maintained Commonwealth War Graves Commission cemetery nearby is the second largest New Zealand War Grave Cemetery in the UK, and contains the graves of 97 Anzac troops, 66 New Zealanders, and 31 Australians, with 1 Welsh Guardsman from WWII.
+The meticulously maintained Commonwealth War Graves Commission cemetery nearby is the second largest New Zealand War Grave Cemetery in the UK, and contains the graves of 97 Anzac troops, 66 New Zealanders, and 31 Australians, alongside one Welsh Guardsman from WWII.
 The effect of two World Wars still resonates in the local community and there is still a sense of welcoming towards Australians and New Zealanders.
 Codford villagers hold a remembrance ceremony on 25 April (Anzac Day) at 6.30 am each year.

-The Rising Sun badge and the War Cemetery are now the only visible reminders of a period when hundreds of troops from Britain, Australia and New Zealand were stationed in and around Codford.